benaston/GitCheatSheet/readme.md

 ##Git

+With stash, use `git pull  -r` when attempting to push new changes to a remote feature branch, to ensure you are up to date.

 Show staged changes (i.e. changes in the index): `git diff --cached`

 Create remote branch: `git checkout -b foo && git push origin foo` (pushing creates the branch)